llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 Debug records will automatically be created by the `DIBuilder` class when the new format is enabled.
 As with instructions, it is also possible to call `DbgRecord::clone` to create an unattached copy of an existing record.

-## Skipping debug records, ignoring debug-uses of Values, stably counting instructions...
+## Skipping debug records, ignoring debug-uses of `Values`, stably counting instructions, etc.

 This will all happen transparently without needing to think about it!